swdayu/howtos/android/auto/uiautomator.md

 SearchCondition<Boolean> Util.gone(BySelector selector)
 > return a SearchCondition that is satisfied when no elements matching the seletor can be found

-SearchCondition<UiObject2> Util.findObject(BySelector selector)
-> return a SearchCondition that is satisfied when at least one element matching the selector can be found
-> the condition will return the first matching element

-SearchCondition<List<UiObject2>> Util.findObjects(BySelector selector)
-> return a SearchCondition that is satisfied when at least one element matching the selector can be found
-> the condition will return all matching elements

 EventCondition<Boolean> Util.newWindow()
 > return a condition that depends on a new window having appeared